-First of all, you can be perfectly fit, strong and healthy without having super-toned, visible cheese-grater abdominal muscles.
+First of all, you can be perfectly fit, strong and healthy without having super-toned, visible cheese-grater abdominal muscles after using one of the best ab rollers.
 Exhausting our list of the best workouts for abs is only half the battle: many of the images you’ll see on social media are the result of clever filtering, lighting and posing.

 And unless you’re naturally lean, that ripped look beloved of fitness models may not be healthy or sustainable in the long term.

 But if you do want to bring out your abs for the summer while training a strong, functional core, here’s the best way to go about it.

 Six-pack tip#1: Diet

 You can have the most defined abdominals of anyone you know, but if they’re covered by a layer of fat, you won’t be able to see them.
 Although exercise is great for promoting weight loss, as the saying goes, ‘You can’t out-exercise a bad diet’.
 Making good food choices is an essential part of your quest for a six-pack.

 Avoid fad diets and extreme methods of weight loss.
 Instead, focus on healthy food choices and weight loss methods backed by science.
 There’s some scientific evidence to support intermittent fasting (opens in new tab), using mobile phone health tracking apps (opens in new tab) and eating a protein-rich diet (opens in new tab) as ways to manage appetite and promote weight loss.